 This water filter and water softener combination are perfect for a home with 2-5 people or 2-3 bathrooms.
 It has a 48,000-grain capacity and includes a 5-year warranty.
-If you are not a super handy individual, then you might want to hire someone to install this product for you.
+If you are not a super handy individual, you might want to hire someone to install this product.

-Included with the system is the tank, a metered softener valve, fine mesh resin, a male threaded bypass, a meter, drain barb, safety float, and an overflow elbow.
+The system includes the tank, a metered softener valve, fine mesh resin, a male threaded bypass, a meter, drain barb, safety float, and an overflow elbow.

 This is a comprehensive whole-house water filter which removes all major contaminant and is fairly easy to install and maintain.

-The filter cartridges need to be replaced every 20,000 gallons which can come up pretty quickly if there are multiple people living in the house.
+The filter cartridges need to be replaced every 20,000 gallons, which can come up pretty quickly if multiple people live in the house.

-This is a three-stage whole-house water filter that will remove a large number of contaminants including sediment, rust, chlorine, benzene, radon, chloramine, THM, TCE, VOC’s insecticides, pesticides, scale, heavy metals, and industrial solvents.
+This is a three-stage whole-house water filter that will remove many contaminants, including sediment, rust, chlorine, benzene, radon, chloramine, THM, TCE, VOC’s insecticides, pesticides, scale, heavy metals, and industrial solvents.

 If you already have a 3-stage whole-house system in place, these replacement filters will fit in all 20-inch by 4½-inch systems.

-You have to have a specific style of water filter to use these replacement filters and they will only last about six months.
+You have to have a specific water filter style to use these replacement filters, and they will only last about six months.